California Dog Bite Lawsuit Time Limitations

 Even the most gentle, tiniest dog, no matter the breed, can bite if scared, overexcited, or injured.
-Injuries from a dog bite make up 85 to 90 percent of animal bites in the United States, and 1 percent of visits to the emergency room.
+In the United States, injuries from a dog bite account for 85 to 90 percent of animal bites, and 1 percent of visits to the emergency room.

 California is a strict liability state, this means that as long as a dog bite occurred in a public place or lawfully on private property — including the dog owner’s property — the dog owner will be held liable for any injuries.
 Dog bites may require the victim to seek medical attention, depending on the severity of their injury.
-Even in minor cases, dog bites and scratches can sometimes lead to complications given they can carry diseases.
+Even in minor cases, dog bites and scratches can result in complications given they can carry diseases.

 In most instances, dog owners are liable for any personal injury or property damage their pets cause.
-The Centers for Disease Control and Prevention (CDC) reported that more than 4.7 million people are bitten by dogs annually, resulting in an estimated 800,000 injuries that need to be checked out by a doctor.
+The Centers for Disease Control and Prevention (CDC) reported that over 4.7 million people get bitten by dogs each year, thus resulting in nearly 800,000 injuries that need to be checked out by a doctor.